qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 # Display the first 10 rows of the dataframe to preview your data

 display(dfdimProduct_silver.head(10))
-Now you’ll create IDs for your dimProduct_gold table.
+Now you'll create IDs for your dimProduct_gold table.
 Add the following syntax to a new code block and run it:

 code
 from pyspark.sql.functions import monotonically_increasing_id, col, lit, max, coalesce